Bardo – castle

 Architecture

-Outer ward was created partly on the hill made of sand and rock rubble.
-It was probably fortified with a stone-and-earth rampart built of stones laid without mortar.
-No internal stone buildings were found, while the existence of layers of lime mortar and pure lime were found, interpreted as the remains of the construction site.
+The castle outer bailey was created partly by raising a hill of sand and rock rubble.
+It was probably fortified with a stone and earth rampart, built of stones laid without mortar, in a plan that formed a triangle with rounded corners.
+No stone inner development of the bailey compound was discovered, but the existence of layers of lime mortar and pure lime were found, interpreted as remains of a construction site that functioned there.

 Current state